shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

   - Merges LoRA weights into the base model using `merge_and_unload`, ensuring a fully integrated model with no residual adapter layers.

 - **Saving the Final Model and Tokenizer**:
-  - Saves the merged model and tokenizer to a specified directory for deployment or inference.
+  - Saves the merged model and tokenizer to a specified directory.

 **Save Location**: `/content/merged_model`